-We grew annual revenue to nearly \$2 billion, up 24% from 2013.
-For the year, net income increased 14% to \$334 million, or \$1.84 per diluted share.
-We also generated \$658 million in cash from operations, equal to 34% of revenue, exiting the year with roughly \$1.6 billion in cash, cash equivalents, and marketable securities.
+For the year, net income was \$316 million, or \$1.79 per diluted share.
+We also generated \$866 million in cash from operations, or 37% of revenue, exiting the year with approximately \$1.6 billion in cash, cash equivalents and marketable securities.
+In addition, we completed three significant technology acquisitions last year.